Hal Johnson and Joanne McLeod: Joanne McLeod

 McLeod is of German and Italian heritage, and grew up in the Toronto suburb of Scarborough, Ontario with her adoptive family.
 McLeod's high school physical education teacher, who had competed at the 1968 Olympic Games, encouraged her to join a track club.
 She became a 4-time national and 7-time provincial hurdle champion.
 She represented Canada at events including the Pacific Conference Games, World Cup, Tri-Meet-Canada/PolandEngland, and the 1978 Commonwealth Games.

 As of 2013, McLeod was reported to be still running marathons.

 As a couple

-Hal and Joanne met in a gym, and started to date.
+Johnson and McLeod met in a gym, and started to date.
 They married in 1999.
 Together they tour the country doing speaking engagements related to health and teamwork.
 After living for a time in Mississauga, the couple has lived in Oakville, Ontario since 2000.

 BodyBreak

 Segments

 Over 300 90-second episodes of BodyBreak have been produced, with the first 128 segments created between 1988 and 1994.
 The show focuses on how exercise can be incorporated into daily life.
 The program was conceived by McLeod and Johnson after meeting in a gym.
 The show was designed to be different than other fitness shows of the era: friendly, representing the sexes equally, and showing racial and physical diversity, a result of Johnson's experiences.
 Collectively, they financed the show's pilot with their last $2000.
 Johnson worked on the series, while McLeod worked at Canada Life insurance to pay their bills.
 Three two-minute segments were filmed in July 1988, in Toronto's Sherwood Park, as a pilot.

 More than 40 TV stations, ad agencies, and other corporations turned the pitch down.
 More than one was concerned with the image of people of different ethnic backgrounds interacting as equals.
 One was open to airing the program, but only if Joanne McLeod was joined by a white man; at least one report lists that broadcaster as TSN.
 Johnson decided to seek funding for the project from ParticipACTION, a federal government program.
 The organization commissioned five segments, with an additional order placed in January 1989, before the first airing.
 The Canadian Broadcasting Corporation was the first network to air the spots.

 ParticipACTION dropped the hosts in 1991, after they had completed 65 segments, despite being the agency's most popular spots.
 They found different funding, and were able to continue production in 1992.
 They produced segments with Canada's Vitality project from 1993 to 1995.
 The segments were broadcast during commercial breaks as public service announcements on many Canadian television channels, but the most frequent broadcaster of the program was TSN.